-- Do not use soap or hard, abrasive or soda based cleaning products. - · Do not allow the door seal to come into contact with grease or oil.
+To avoid deterioration of materials: Do not use soap or hard, abrasive or bo not use soap or nard, abrasive of soda-based cleaning agents.

+Do not allow the door seal to come into contact with oil or grease.

-Operation mode and use of the refrigerator
+Operating modes and use of the refrigerator: Operation mode and use of the refrigerator

-- This refrigerator is equipped to operate on three power modes: AC mains power (230V) 12V DC or gas (propane/butane liquefied gas). - Select the desired power mode by the energy selector switch (battery igniter type models) or the MODE button (MES, AES) Appliances with automatic energy selection (AES) are additionally provided with automatic mode function.
-The AES system automatically selects the best energy source for each particular situation. - The cooling unit is silent in operation. - The refrigerator works reliably on slopes of up to 6 degrees (5 degrees with models starting from 140 litres capacity.). - When the appliance is started for the first time, there may be a mild odour which will disappear after a few hours.
-Air the living space thoroughly. - The refrigerator will take several hours to reach its operating temperature in the cooling compartment.
+This refrigerator is equipped to operate on three power modes: AC mains power (230V) 12V DC or gas (propane/butane liquid gas)

+Select the desired power mode by the energy selector switch

+The cooling unit is silent in operation.

+The refrigerator works reliably on slopes of up to 6 degrees (5 degrees with models starting from 140 litres capacity.)

+When the appliance is started for the

+first time, there may be a mild odour which will disappear after a few hours.
+Air the living space thoroughly.

+The refrigerator will take several hours to reach its operating temperature in the cooling compartment.

-Control elements of energy selections (BATTERY IGNITER, MES and AES)
+Control elements of energy selections (BATTERY IGNITER)

-Handbook energy selection/ handbook ignition (RM8xx0) battery igniter.
+Handbook energy selection/ handbook ignition (RM8xxO) battery igniter